Climate Change Vulnerability Assessment of Rare Plants

 Project Overview

-Climate Change Vulnerability Assessment of Rare Plants in California is a CDFW project that began in 2011 to provide information or rare plant vulnerability to climate change.
+Climate Change Vulnerability Assessment of Rare Plants in California is a CDFW project that began in 2011 to provide information on rare plant vulnerability to climate change.
 Project funding and oversight came from the U.S. Fish and Wildlife Service and the California Landscape Conservation Cooperative (CA LCC).

 The purpose of this project was to:

-• Develop a climate change vulnerability assessment methodology,
+• Develop a climate change vulnerability assessment methodology

-• As a pilot study, assess roughly 10% of California’s rare plant species,
+• As a pilot study, assess roughly 10% of California’s rare plant species

-• Evaluate the Climate Change Vulnerability Index (CCVI) of NatureServe as a tool for ranking rare plant species with regards to climate change vulnerability,
+• Evaluate the Climate Change Vulnerability Index (CCVI) of NatureServe as a tool for ranking rare plant species with regards to climate change vulnerability

 • Use species distribution modeling to assess future range change under various climate change scenarios for rare plants, and